This is my review of the Hilton HHonors UK Platinum Visa credit card.

 If you work on the basis of a 5-star hotel in a major city being worth £250, then the value of a Hilton HHonors point dropped from 0.5p to 0.3p.
 This meant that the return from your card spend – at 2 points per £1 – dropped from 1% to 0.6% of your spending.

 Regional, smaller city properties were not devalued at highly.
 However, these properties were arguably overpriced in the first place.
 If you can book either of the Prague Hilton properties for 30,000 points, for example, you are arguably still getting 0.5p per point.
-Your card spend is still worth 1% back on this basis.
+Your card spend is worth 1% back on this basis which is very good.

 How does this compare to a cashback credit card?

 My default comparison card is the AA FuelSave Credit Card.
 This card is free in the first year and offers 0.5% cashback on all spending, 2%-4% cashback on fuel purchases and – in year one – free AA breakdown cover.
 The representative APR is 22.4% variable.

 The Hilton card beats this, although you are trading cash for illiquid points, with the extra carrot of Gold status for spending £10,000.

 That said, the sheer number of points needed for a free night at a high-end property means that this card is of little long-term use if you do not stay at Hilton properties and collect points that way as well.
 Spending £40,000 to get a single free night at the Conrad New York is too much work for me.

 How else can you earn Hilton HHonors points from a credit or charge card?

 There are two alternative ways of earning Hilton HHonors points from your card spending: